View Printable PDF Version |

 Somkuti SG, Yuan L, Fritz MA, Lessey BA.

-Epidermal growth factor and sex steroids dynamically regulate a marker of endometrial receptivity in Ishikawa cells.
+Epidermal growth factor and sex steroids dynamically regulate a marker of

 J Clin Endocrinol Metab.